Skip to content

 • Increase metabolic rate as the body fights the disease.

-• Suppress appetite or cause nausea (especially gastrointestinal cancers).
+• Suppress appetite or cause nausea (especially in gastrointestinal cancers).

 • Steal nutrients from healthy tissues as tumors grow.